You do not need your own balloon or even had any previous experience of ballooning to join the 3·4·40.

 Members are also welcome at the monthly meeting, which usually features a speaker on some aviation-related subject.
 Recent guests have entertained the audience on a wide range of topics, and have included a Concorde pilot, the Breitling Round-the-World flight project manager, a Special Shape balloon designer, the Chief Meteorologist from the Met Office, Per Lindstrand who has flown with Richard Branson on many record-breaking attempts, a lady pilot who flew the Atlantic single-handed, and many more.

 Annual 3-4-40 membership is £9 for individuals or £12 for families; full-time student membership is £5.
-Please download the 3-4-40 Membership Form 2020-2021 and scan and return it to the Membership Secretary.
+Please download the Membership Form pdf or Exel version and scan and return it to the Membership Secretary.
 You can pay your subscription online using PayPal or by Standing Order using the form supplied.

 We also encourage members to join the British Balloon and Airship Club (BBAC).
-You can find a membership application form on the BBAC web site.
+You can find a membership application form on the www.bbac.org web site.